hwalsuklee/tensorflow-fast-style-transfer/README.md

 * [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](http://cs.stanford.edu/people/jcjohns/eccv16/) by Johnson
 * [Instance Normalization](https://arxiv.org/abs/1607.08022) by Ulyanov

-I recommend you to check my previous implementation of [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in [here](https://github.com/hwalsuklee/tensorflow-style-transfer), since the implementation is almost similar to it.
+I recommend you to check my previous implementation of [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in [here](https://github.com/hwalsuklee/tensorflow-style-transfer), since implementation in here is almost similar to it.
 The implemenationa is also coincided with the paper both in variable-names and algorithms so that a reader of the paper and can understand the code without too much effort.

 ## Sample results